No ratings yet

 Expect this casserole will last for about three days if stored in the refrigerator in an airtight container.
 You can place the entire casserole dish in the refrigerator once it is fully cooled, but I recommend covering it with either a tight fitting lid or tight fitting plastic wrap.

 You can also freeze leftovers of this casserole.
 I recommend freezing in individual pieces as it is much quicker to reheat.
 You can bake leftovers until warm all the way through.
-Heating in the microwave is a little more mushy then the oven, but still delicious.
+Heating in the microwave is a little more mushy than the oven, but still delicious.

 A square view of a baked chicken hashbrown casserole with a spoon scooping a mixture of potatoes, chicken, bacon and vegetables in a casserole pan.